AishwaryaCodes/dls-component-library/README.md

 ## Accessibility

-The Accordion is built to meet WAI-ARIA authoring practice guidelines for the accordion pattern:
+I tried to follow basic WAI-ARIA guidelines for the accordion pattern:

 - Each trigger is a `<button>` inside a heading (`<h3>`)
 - `aria-expanded` reflects the current state of each panel